Misconceptions

 1) Montessori is too structured:

 The Montessori environment is one in which a child has the freedom to work with materials of their personal choosing.
 Educational materials are provided for the children to work with but these materials are not meant to be carelessly played with.
 These materials must be used in a respectful and educational way.
+Part of our Preschool Prep Program is to have the parent and child come together, outside of regular operations, with the parent guiding the gradual development of their child's self soothing - self regulating methods.
+This is mentored under the personal guidance of our Director & staff in a small group setting.
+Intimate, personalize and gentle to support establishing the framework for loving life long learning.

 2) Montessori is not structured enough:

 The Montessori Method is focused on the child and their capacities and children are allowed to choose what materials they work with and work at their own pace.
 Although the role of the director is not to coddle the child, they will provide a child with the correct amount of individual direction that they need to succeed and learn.
+This direction is gentle, and observation based using open ended questions or cues that support the empowerment of the child.

 3) Montessori lets kids do whatever they want: